Balastrong/wrand/deno_lib/README.md

 ### RandomPicker object

 You can use the RandomPicker object to pick one or more random elements from a weighted array.
+The array can be any type, objects are fine.

 The best usage here is if you need to pick many items at different moments and you don't want to recreate the object every time.